 And top that with cheese.

-Then I ladle in the bulk of the soup, nearly filling up the bowls.
+Then I ladle in the bulk of the soup, nearly filling up each bowl.

 I add another crouton on top of that.

-I broil the soups until the cheese is melted and browned in spots, then top it off with a garnish of minced chives for a little hit of fresh onion flavor to play off the deep sweetness of the cooked ones.
+I broil the soups until the cheese is melted and browned in spots, then top each one off with a garnish of minced chives, for a little hit of fresh onion flavor to play off the deep sweetness of the cooked onions.

 Each spoonful should be a mix of melted cheese, broth, tender onions, and bread.